Botmasher/character-art-school/character-drawing/3-forms-proportions.md

   - small ellipse and big for neck, as well as triangle shape tapering for chin
 - chin triangular block can be long or short for different looks
 - make forms directional
-  - mold triangle block so it comes off face and has directionality downwards
+  - mold triangle eblock so it comes off face and has directionality downwards
   - mold neck so that it's bigger and bends up to smaller for direction up
 - later: reasons for directionality in living forms
 - adding skin